 decision My decision on whether or not to approve the taking of the Action for the purposes of the controlling provision for the Action is as follows.
-Controlling Provision Decision Listed threatened species and communities (section 18 and section 18A) Approved period for which the approval has effect This approval has effect until 30 April 2038. conditions of approval The approval is subject to conditions under the EPBC Act as set out in Annexure A.
+Controlling Provision Decision Listed threatened species and communities (section 18 and section 18A) Approved period for which the approval has effect This approval has effect until 30 April 2038. conditions of approval The approval is subject to conditions under the EPBC Act as se Annexure A. et out in name and position Kate Gowland Branch Head signature date of decision